gerardbm/vimrc/KEYMAPS.md

 #### Commands

-- `:W` save the current buffer with sudo permissions.
+- `:WW` save the current buffer with sudo permissions.